| Appendix 5: Articles

 development of a nationwide irrigation network in order to

+ensure the availability of adequate irrigation water.
 Since the assumption of the State responsibilities in

 1988, the State Law and Order Restoration Council has